Nayanpatel48/React-Experiments/README.md

 - Learned `react router` learned.
 - `react router` is not part of core react it is third party library.
+- we not use `<a>` tag because the entire page gets restart and entire tree of website get repainted so we use `<link>` tag to avoid that.
+-

 - demo: